PKU-Alignment/omnisafe/docs/source/saferl/focops.rst

 FOCOPS mainly includes the following contributions:

-It provides a **two-stage policy update** to optimize the current Policy.
+It provides a **two-stage policy update** to optimize the current policy.
 Next, it gives the practical implementation for solving the two-stage policy update.
 Finally, FOCOPS provides rigorous derivative proofs for the above theories, as detailed in the :bdg-ref-info:`Appendix<focops-appendix>` to this tutorial.
 One